Box-Jacking Operation Moves Rail Underpass in a Weekend

 At Covert Ave., the box began moving at 8:45 a.m. and was in place by 5:00 p.m.
 All that remained was to link up tracks on Sunday so commuter trains could run on Monday morning.
 All of this was finished within the outage window that LIRR had allowed.

-While the LIRR 3rd Track is the first usage of Petrucco’s box-jacking method in the U.S., it has been widely used in other parts of the world.
-According to Petrucco, the company has performed similar box-jackings over 1,500 times, in countries including Spain, Canada and Qatar, since the method was first introduced in 1978.
+While the LIRR 3rd Track is the first usage of Petrucco’s specialized box-jacking method in the U.S., it has been widely used in other parts of the world.
+Other similar box-jacking methods have been used for underpasses in the U.S. before, but the technique is far less accepted than in other parts of the world.
+According to Petrucco, the company has performed rail underpass box-jackings over 1,500 times globally, in countries including Spain, Canada and Qatar, since the method was first introduced in 1978.
 “It is simple work, but it is not easy work,” says Alvise Petrucco, inventor of the technology.
 “From an [engineering perspective] it is very pure.”

 N.Y.
 State's Embrace of Design-Build a Major Factor